Vasectomy reversal: Assessing biology

 After anesthesia and scrubbing the scrotum with soap and water, the vas deferens is exposed through a small, 1–2 cm incision in the upper scrotum on each side.
 The vas deferens is cut sharply in half, both above and below the vasectomy site.
 A special bipolar microcautery is used to judiciously control any bleeding.
 One end of the vas deferens, termed the abdominal end, is inspected and flushed with salt solution to ensure that it is not blocked as it courses from the scrotum to the prostate (a “saline vasogram”).
-In order to assess for the presence of possible obstruction above the vasectomy site the testicular end of the vas deferens can be compressed and inspected for fluid.
-This fluid is examined with a microscope for color, consistency and for sperm.
+In order to assess for the presence of possible obstruction above the vasectomy site, the testicular end of the vas deferens can be compressed and inspected for fluid.
+This fluid is examined with a microscope for color, for consistency, and for sperm.
 This information is used by some surgeons to decide whether or not a secondary epididymal obstruction is present (see Table below).